 Santa Fe is so desirable that is has become expensive; with an altitude of 7000 feet newcomers might experience altitude sickness.

-Santa Fe is in north central New Mexico, 58 miles to the north of Albuquerque.
+Santa Fe is in north central New Mexico, 58 miles to the northeast of Albuquerque.
 At 7000 feet, the town has considerable altitude in the Rocky Mountains.
-Winter temperatures are cold at night but warming up in the day.
-The average summer temp is about 70.
+Winter temperatures are cold at night but warm up in the day.
+The average summer temp is about 70 (F.) and 30 in January.

 Restaurants & Cultural Scene